toa-io/toa/extensions/exposition/documentation/query.md

 ### Path variables

-Path variables are prepended to the `criteria` request query parameter using logial AND, except for the [`POST` method](#post-method).
+Path variables are prepended to the `criteria` request query parameter using logical AND, except for the [`POST` method](#post-method).

 Given the following declaration: